 - Another county is seeking you for an outstanding case.

 - Another state is seeking you for an outstanding case.

 - Another country is seeking you for an outstanding felony charge.

 - You have been accused of violating one or more terms of your state parole, probation, or Federal supervised release.

-Regardless of the reason for your arrest warrant, it is important to be proactive about the situation and speak to our criminal defense lawyers as soon as possible.
+Regardless of the reason for your arrest warrant, it is important to be proactive about the situation and speak to our criminal defense lawyers at Jeffrey S. Weiner, P.A. as soon as possible.